shermanloan/scejson-doc/doc/appendix-history.md

 chapter when a new release arrives, you may quickly discern any documentation changes which may or may not be of interest to you.

+## Release 2023-01-0
+* The [Loan](module-loan.md) module's `BusinessRules` request object supports two new fields: `MinIntChg` and `MinFinChg`.
+These fields allow the calling application to specify minimum interest and finance charge values for a given loan.
+If adjustments are made to the final payment to satisfy the specified minimum interest and finance charge values, then new `MintIntChgAdj` and `MinFinChgAdj` fields will be present in the `Moneys` response object.
+Please see the documentation for these new fields in the chapter covering the [Loan](module-loan.md) module for further information.
+* All specific loan calculation modules (i.e. [Equal Payment Loans](module-equalpmt.md), [Balloon Payment Loans](module-balloon.md), etc.) now support either a minimum interest charge *or* a minimum finance charge through the setup files.
+This minimum defined in the setup files is then active for all specific loan calculation moudle requests using that account.
+  If adjustments are made to the final payment to satisfy the specified minimum interest and finance charge values, then new `MintIntChgAdj` and `MinFinChgAdj` fields will be present in the `Moneys` response object.
+Please see the chapter covering the appropriate specific loan calculation module for further information.

 ## Release 2022-10-0
 * The [Balloon Payment Loans](module-construction.md) module has been made available in this release.